CharleneMcKeown/DevOps-and-Containers/README.md

 <img src="screenshots/GitCloneBash.PNG" alt="Git Bash Clone" width="600px"/>

 Great, now if you look at your desktop a folder called 'AKS' should have appeared.
-This contains all of the websites code and is identical to the code in our VSTS repo.
+This contains all of the websites code and is identical to the code in our Azure DevOps repo.
 Now let's edit it.

 Open up Visual Studio Code (a link is on your desktop) - this is a free open source code editor (properly called an Integrated Development Environment, or IDE) made by Microsoft and perfect for working with code of any type.